MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-postgresql-to-passwordless-connection.md

 With a passwordless connection, you can connect to Azure services without storing any credentials in the application, its configuration files, or in environment variables.

 To ensure that connections are passwordless, you must take into consideration both local development and the production environment.
-If a password is required in either place, then the application is not passwordless.
+If a password is required in either place, then the application isn't passwordless.

-In your local development environment, you can authenticate with Azure CLI, Azure Powershell, Visual Studio, or Azure plugins for Visual Studio Code or IntelliJ.
+In your local development environment, you can authenticate with Azure CLI, Azure PowerShell, Visual Studio, or Azure plugins for Visual Studio Code or IntelliJ.
 In this case, you can use that credential in your application instead of configuring properties.

 When you deploy applications to an Azure hosting environment, such as a virtual machine, you can enable managed identity in that environment.
 Then, you won't need to provide credentials to connect to Azure services.